ThermalSpan/llvm.vim/README.md

 # llvm.vim
 I forked Superbill/llvm.vim, which uses files created by the llvm team.
-I dunno if Superbill is involved.
-Anywho, this is a vim plugin that includes syntax highlighting for llvm files.
-However, it also includes a file that sets up your editor to be compliant with llvm coding standards.
-Which is cool and all but I want to keep the this plugin on all the time and not have to worry about my tab spacing and such.
+I dunno if Superbill is on that team.
+I wanted to change it a  bit so that llvm.vim only deals with llvm stuff.
+The old version had did things that I would prefer to deal with in my .vimrc like setting the tab width, and highlighting trailing whitespace.

 ### How?
 I suggest using a plugin manager with vim.
 I personally use NeoBundle, so all you need to do is add the following line to your .vimrci in the appropriate place: